 Problems affecting your temporomandibular joint (TMJ), which is the sliding hinge joint connecting your lower jaw to your skull, can cause many symptoms that do not necessarily seem to have anything at all to do with your jaw.
 Ear-related symptoms, such as tinnitus, vertigo and ear pain are the perfect examples.

 Dizziness and loss of balance due to vertigo as well as tinnitus and ear pain can be very serious.
 If you experience these symptoms on a regular basis, you may often feel disoriented, lightheaded or even confused.
 It may be difficult to go about your daily routine and do something as routine as drive to work or play with your children.

 Fortunately, the team at Headache & TMJ Center of New Jersey is here to help.
-If other doctors have ruled out ear infections or other ear problems, Dr. Ivan Stein may be able to link your ear-related symptoms to a problem with your TMJ.
-He offers several treatments to restore normal form and function to your jaw joint, reliving tinnitus, ear pain, vertigo and many other symptoms you may be experiencing.
+If other doctors have ruled out ear infections or other ear problems, Dr. Ivan & Allan Stein may be able to link your ear-related symptoms to a problem with your TMJ.
+They offer several treatments to restore normal form and function to your jaw joint, reliving tinnitus, ear pain, vertigo and many other symptoms you may be experiencing.

 The Link Between Tinnitus, Vertigo and Ear Pain and TMJ Disorder